oneminch/Notes/React.md

     - **State Managment**
     - **Memoization**
     - **Handle Data Fetching / Loading Sates**
+- `React.memo()` is an HOC that can wrap functional components to optimize their rendering performance.

 ```jsx
 {/* An HOC that handles the loading state for data fetching */}